Xomega-Net/Xomega.Docs/docs/framework/common-ui/vm/details-view.md

 ## Activation

-`DetailsViewModel` allow you to activate the details view for both an existing entity and for creating a new entity, as described below.
+`DetailsViewModel` allows you to activate the details view for both an existing entity and for creating a new entity, as described below.

 ### Opening existing entity